 Start your visit inside the Dickinson County Heritage Center where you’ll learn about the early history of Abilene, Kansas.
 From early settlers to the area’s connection to cattle drives and the Chisholm Trail, it was fascinating to see how the cattle industry shaped so much of the community and its surrounding area.
 Moving through the city’s history, I was surprised to learn how many well known companies were founded in Abilene.

 In addition to the A.B.
 Seelye Medical Company, Abilene was also home to C.L.
 Brown.
 Brown established the independent Brown Telephone Company in 1899 to challenge the Bell Telephone company.
 From its roots in Abilene, the company grew to be the telecommunications company that we know today as Sprint.
 Prior to my visit, I had absolutely no idea about this unique piece of Abilene’s history.

 Then head outside to experience a number of historic buildings, including an early homestead, barn from the early 1900s, schoolhouse, and more.
-Peer into a historic homestead and imagine what it would have been like to live in Abilene during the cattle drives of the 1870s.
+Peer into a historic homestead.
+Imagine what it would have been like to live in Abilene during the cattle drives of the 1870s.
 Or examine the early automobiles that would have taken you around town.

 End your visit with a ride on a historic 1901 C.W.
 Parker Carousel.
 Again, this recognizable relic has notable ties to Abilene.
 In fact, Parker moved to Abilene with his family when he was only five years old.
 Parker began repairing old carousels and eventually started his own company constructing rides.
-Although the Parker Amusement Company moved to Fort Leavenworth, Kansas in 1911, Parker built the carousel at the Dickinson County Heritage Center in Abilene in 1901.
+The Parker Amusement Company moved to Fort Leavenworth, Kansas in 1911.
+But Parker built the carousel at the Dickinson County Heritage Center in Abilene in 1901.